P3P Made Easy: Related Work

 \section{Related Work}

 The P3P problem has a long and rich history.
-The first explicit treatment of this problem appeared in a paper by Grunert in 1841 \cite{grunert1841pothenotische}.
+Lagrange discussed this problem as early as from 1773 \cite{historical_survey, lagrange1773solutions, lagrange1795lecons}.
+The first complete analytical solution appeared in a paper by Grunert in 1841 \cite{grunert1841pothenotische}.
 Grunert formulated the task of determining camera pose from three spatial correspondences and showed that it could yield up to four real solutions.
 His approach relied on geometric constraints and trigonometric relationships, and it became the foundation for early photogrammetric methods (see the survey by Haralick \etal \cite{haralick1991analysis}).
 Building on Grunert's ideas, in 1937, Finsterwalder and Scheufele \cite{finsterwalder1937ruckwartseinschneiden} proposed a formulation that effectively reduced the P3P problem to a cubic equation, making their method the first cubic-based P3P solver.
 The practical impact of P3P solvers was amplified by the introduction of RANSAC in 1981 by Fischler and Bolles \cite{fischler1981random}, where they also introduced one of the earliest closed-form quartic-based solvers for P3P.
 In 1991, Haralick \etal \cite{haralick1991analysis} offered one of the earliest comprehensive overviews of P3P methods, bringing together and organizing various geometric and algebraic approaches developed over previous decades.

 Based on the degree of the polynomial equation they solve, existing P3P solvers can be categorized into two main groups: quartic-based and cubic-based.
 Below, we summarize key methods in each group.

 \textbf{Quartic-based P3P solvers}: Quartic-based solvers have been the most common historically.
 Gao \etal \cite{gao} applied Wu-Ritt's zero decomposition technique \cite{wu-ritt} to eliminate variables and derive a quartic polynomial whose real roots capture the geometric constraints of the P3P problem.
 Kneip \etal \cite{kneip_2011_cvpr} proposed a parameterization that directly computes the camera pose without estimating 3D points in the camera frame, which reduced the problem to solving a quartic polynomial using two parameters, avoiding the singular value decomposition.
 Masselli and Zell \cite{masselli} proposed an alternative prameterization using different geometric constraints.
 Ke and Roumeliotis \cite{Ke_2017_CVPR} systematically eliminated the camera position and feature distances, solving directly for orientation by deriving a quartic polynomial in a single rotation parameter.
 Banno \cite{banno} introduced an algebraic approach that represents the camera pose parameters as a linear combination of null-space vectors derived from the P3P constraints.
 Nakano \cite{nakano_2019_bmvc} improved on Banno’s method by introducing a more efficient coordinate setup, which reduced algebraic complexity and computational cost.
 Recently, Wu \etal \cite{Wu_2025_WACV} proposed a conic transformation approach to the P3P problem that maps one of the conics into a canonical parabola, simplifying the intersection computation and eliminating the need for complex arithmetic.